-1. Complete 30 credits including:
+- 1. Complete 30 credits including:

-.
-VII -ET 11 i (42dita).
+- a.

-a.
-All of t ne ron owing courses (12 credits):
+All of the following courses (12 credits):

+SOC

+801

+Global Transformations.

+3

-SOC 801 Global Transformations
+SOC

+815

-SOC 815 Classical Sociological Theory
+Classical Sociological Theory.

+3

+SOC

+881

-SOC 881 Analysis of Social Data I
+Analysis of Social Data I

+3

+SOC

+885

-SOC 885 Methods of Sociological Inquiry
+Methods of Sociological Inquiry.

+3

 b.
-One of f the fo ollowing courses (3 credits):
+One of the following courses (3 credits):

+SOC

+954

-SOC 954 Techniques of Population Analysis
+Techniques of Population Analysis.

+3

+SOC

+985

-SOC 985 Qualitative Field Research
+Qualitative Field Research

+3

+SOC

+986

-SOC 986 Survey Research Principles
+Survey Research Principles

+3

+SOC

+989

-SOC 989 Topics in Sociological Methodology 3
+Topics in Sociological Methodology

+3

-- At least three courses in one of the department's major research theme areas of concentration. - d.
+c.
+At least three courses in one of the department's major research theme areas of concentration. - d.
 Complete 4 to 8 credits of Sociology 899 Master's Thesis Research. - Present the thesis at a colloquium of the faculty who are associated with the student's major research theme area of concentration.
 The presentation must be acceptable to the faculty and be suitable for presentation at a professional meeting or publication in a professional journal. - Participate in the teaching assistant workshop offered by the department - 4.
 Participate in the Sociology Graduate Seminar for First-Year Students.